-The Academic Standards Committee may recommend the process of remediation for any student who receives an unsatisfactory grade of 'C-' or less in any course or term.
+The Academic Standards Committee may recommend the process of remediation for any student who receives a grade of 'C-' or less in any course or term.
 If remediation is recommended by the Academic Standards Committee, it should be completed within one consecutive term following the term in which the grade of 'C-' or less was earned.
 During the term immediately following the term in which a grade of 'C-' or less was earned, the student will be placed on academic probation for not obtaining satisfactory academic progress.
-With successful remediation, the grade of 'C' will be recorded as the course grade on the student's academic transcript along with a notation of the initial, unsatisfactory grade.
+Upon successful completion of any remediation, the student's academic transcript will be changed to a grade of "C" or "P", whichever is appropriate for the remediated course.
+The initial grade will still be noted on the transcript but will not be used for calculating the cumulative grade point average.

 Failure to complete remediation within the consecutive academic term following the term in which the grade of 'C-' or less was earned may result in ineligibility for the continuance of financial aid and may be subject to further corrective actions by the Academic Standards Committee, up to and including dismissal from the program.
-Students may appeal this restriction to the Academic Standards Committee and Student Financial Services.
+Students may appeal the loss of financial aid to the Office of Student Financial Services.

-The remediation process is determined by the course director and overseen by the Associate Dean of Academic Affairs.
-Remediation may require the student to participate in activities such as meeting with the course director/instructor(s) as assigned, lectures and reviews, self-study of the course materials, laboratory assignments, and/or other assignments.
+The remediation process is determined by the course director and overseen by the Associate Dean of Academic Affairs or the Assistant Dean for Clinical Affairs as appropriate.
+Remediation may require the student to participate in activities such as meeting with the course director/instructor(s), lectures and reviews, self-study of the course materials, laboratory assignments, clinical assignments and/or other assignments.
 Faculty participating in remediation are required to establish defined mechanisms of bi-directional communication with the remediating student.
 This means of communication should be used to offer guidance and assistance to aid the student with their studies as well as to allow the student to communicate a need for assistance or to clarify objectives.
-All assessments pertaining to remediation performance will be reviewed by the Associate Dean of Academic Affairs prior to its administration, and the assessment(s) must be administered for evaluation of the remediating student's performance within three (3) weeks following the final grade submission.
-Remediation assessments (i.e. multiple choice/response for lecture content).
-A score of 70% or in accordance with normal pass assessments, will be required on all remediation reassessments to pass remediation.
+All assessments pertaining to remediation performance will be reviewed by the ADAA or ADCA at least one week prior to its administration, and the assessment(s).
+The materials will be reviewed for approval by the ADAA or ADCA prior to its administration and must be administered for evaluation of the remediating student's performance within three (3) business weeks following the final grade submission.
+A score of 73% or in accordance with normal assessments, will be required on all remediation assessments to pass remediation.